NayeemNishaat/multi-step-form/readme.md

 2. Set .env file.
 Example is provided in .env.example file.
 3. Now build the backend by using `npm run build`
 4. Finally start the server through `npm start`
+Note: Because of some security issues unfortunately I can not share my MongoDB connection string.
+So, you will need to use you own MongoDB connection string!

 ## Frontend